GOP hopeful Supreme Court battle will help shift election

 “It’s not that far now to the election,” she said.
 “I don’t think it should be rushed.”

 ___ Peoples reported from New York.
-Associated Press writers Alexandra Jaffee in Wilmington, Delaware, Jill Colvin in Johnstown, Pennsylvania, and Darlene Superville in Washington contributed to this report.
+Associated Press writers Alexandra Jaffe in Wilmington, Delaware, Jill Colvin in Johnstown, Pennsylvania, and Darlene Superville in Washington contributed to this report.